Meet the Family Recovery Institute Clinical Team

 Kevin Lecy, PsyD

 Dr. Lecy earned his doctorate in clinical psychology at the California School of Professional Psychology (CSPP) in San Francisco.
 He is originally from “outdoorsy” Colorado, now in the Bay Area for more than 10 years.
 He has enjoyed a diverse set of clinical experiences in the mental health field.
+Kevin has recently passed the international and California exams required for licensure as a psychologist.

 Most recently, he completed a pre-doctoral internship at San Quentin State Prison, providing individual and group psychotherapy for male inmates.
 Common psychological issues faced with these clients included PTSD and Complex PTSD, Substance Abuse, Depression, Anxiety, and Existential struggles.
 It was here that he learned the power of compassionate healing.

-Prior to San Quentin he received intensive training at St. Helena Hospital Center for Behavioral Health (CBH), an acute care, short-term inpatient behavioral health hospital.
+Prior to San Quentin he received intensive training at St. Helena Hospital Center for Behavioral Health (CBH), an acute, short-term inpatient behavioral health hospital.
 His patients included people of all ages, children to seniors, challenged by severe mental illness.
 Here he learned “to foster strength and safety in the face of sheer terror and pain.”

 Prior to that he logged many years of clinical experience in East Bay school districts working with children and teenagers expressing emotional disturbance, along with their families.
 This included providing individual and family therapy, psychodiagnostic testing, group therapy, consultation and various multidisciplinary treatment team meetings including IEPs.
 It was here he says he “learned the strength of community.”